 The logo must visually convey the message of the Celebration of Scholars: Exposition of Student and Faculty Research, Scholarship and Creativity.
 The winning logo is announced and displayed at the Celebration of Scholars Poster Exhibition.
 The designer of the winning logo receives a cash prize of $250, and the opportunity to showcase his or her talent across and beyond the campus community.

-The deadline for submissions has been extended to March 23, 2020.
+The deadline for submissions has been extended.
 Students should submit their logo as an Adobe Illustrator file and a PDF file, along with a brief narrative describing their process in creating the logo.

 Here are the student-designed logos that have represented the Celebration of Scholars to date:

 “My logo is based on the quote by Henry David Thoreau, ‘Go confidently in the direction of your dreams!’ and I believe that the Celebration of Scholars embodies that.
 All of us wander down different paths in search of what we want to pursue.
 Celebration of Scholars brings us all back together to showcase what we have all learned through research, creativity, and scholarship.
 My logo emphasizes that there are many different directions to take, we just need a compass to point the way.
 I created a modern compass design to pay homage to tradition and our roots while also acknowledging our technological advancements.
 The blue encompasses our curiosity and exploration along our journey.
 With a compass and our passion to guide us, we know we can confidently go in the right direction.”